garrigueta/ai-tools/docs/installation_guide.md

 3. Inform you when the integration is complete

 You'll need to restart your terminal or run `source ~/.bashrc` (or equivalent) to activate the integration.

+On Windows, when using the binary package, follow the [Windows installation instructions](binary_installation.md#windows-installation) for PowerShell integration.

 ## Troubleshooting